2022 Bosnian general election: Presidency

 There is a list of candidates, whereby the candidate who gets the most votes (usually a Serb) is elected president; there is no runoff.
 The first-placed candidates from the other two ethnic groups (usually a Bosniak and a Croat) are elected as vice-presidents.
 The term of office of the President of Republika Srpska is four years with an option for one-time re-election.
 A renewed candidacy is possible again after a break of at least one term of office.

 National Assembly

-The lower chamber of Republika Srpska, the National Assembly, is composed of 83 members elected by proportional representation.
+The single-chamber parliament of Republika Srpska, the National Assembly, is composed of 83 members elected by proportional representation.
 The election takes place in nine multi-person constituencies with entity-wide balancing mandates.
 Furthermore, at least four representatives should be represented in the National Assembly from each of the constitutive peoples.
 There is a three percent threshold.

 Elections in the Federation of Bosnia and Herzegovina

 Presidency

-Unlike in Republika Srpska, the president of the Federation and the two vice-presidents are not elected by direct election: The first chamber of the Federal Parliament, the House of Peoples, nominates candidates for the presidency and the vice-presidencies, followed by the second chamber, the House of Representatives, must confirm this nomination by election.
+Unlike in Republika Srpska, the president of the Federation and the two vice-presidents are not elected by direct election: The upper chamber of the Federal Parliament, the House of Peoples, nominates candidates for the presidency and the vice-presidencies, followed by the lower chamber, the House of Representatives, must confirm this nomination by election.
 Subsequently, confirmation by the majority of the delegates of all three constitutive ethnic groups in the House of Peoples is required.